KeyanSong/431-2018/slides/class17/README.md

 The [Course Calendar](https://github.com/THOMASELOVE/431-2018/blob/master/calendar.md) is the final word on all deadlines.

+## The Sleep and Mammals Example

+- An [Extra Example](https://github.com/THOMASELOVE/431-2018/blob/master/quizzes/quiz01/extra.md) about Sleep and Mammals is available for you now.
+This example reviews some of the key work we did in Part A of the course.
+It uses the msleep data set, which is part of the ggplot2 package.
+It was originally used as a bonus assignment for some students to improve their grade on Quiz 1.
+- I've now posted an [Answer Sketch for the Extra Example](https://github.com/THOMASELOVE/431-2018/blob/master/quizzes/quiz01/extra_A.pdf).
+I encourage you to look this over before Quiz 2.
+Hint, hint.

 ## Things in Today's Slides

 - Today we're going to learn another way to bootstrap, with `slipper`.
 Visit https://github.com/jtleek/slipper for details.